OpenSSN/Open-Science-Guides/README.md

 - Preregistering your study via OSF & AsPredicted

-### Writers
+## Our Team

+For any suggestions, update requests or additions, please contact openssn@tauex.tau.ac.il.
-The guides were written by a team of SSN researchers:
+These guides were written by a team of SSN researchers:

 - [Amir Miller](https://www.linkedin.com/in/amir-miller-276286318/)
 - [Rony Hirschhorn](https://www.linkedin.com/in/rony-hirschhorn/)